Planning applications for building, extending or converting homes, offices or shops are handled by each of Surrey's borough and district councils.

 Reason for an appeal

-Appeals may be made on one of the following three grounds:
+Appeals on minerals and waste applications may be made on one of the following three grounds:

 - refusal of a planning application

-- failure to determine a planning application within the prescribed period, normally within 8 or 13 weeks of validation of the application, depending on the application type
+- failure to determine a planning application within the prescribed period, normally within 8 or 13 weeks of validation of the application depending on the application type, or agreed extended period

 - in respect of any condition attached to a permission, approval or consent issued.

 Appeals against enforcement notices may be made on a number of grounds relating to the issuing of the notice including the steps required to comply, the period for compliance, and that planning permission should be granted.

 Appeals in connection with planning applications can only be made by the applicant within six months of the decision.
 Appeals must be made in writing to the Planning Inspectorate, an executive agency of the Department for Levelling Up, Housing and Communities acting on behalf of the Secretary of State.